zeek/zeek-docs/scripts/base/frameworks/sumstats/main.zeek.rst

    called when a script has measured some point value.

-   :id: The observation stream identifier that the data
+   :param id: The observation stream identifier that the data
        point represents.

-   :key: The key that the value is related to.
+   :param key: The key that the value is related to.

-   :obs: The data point to send into the stream.
+   :param obs: The data point to send into the stream.

 .. zeek:id:: SumStats::request_key
    :source-code: base/frameworks/sumstats/non-cluster.zeek 86 96